stroxler/tapl-reference-impls/tapl-ocaml/ch-11-fullsimple/README.md

 seem to be treated similarly but by incredibly different code branches because of the De Brujin global index vs bare name representation.

+## Records and Variants

+TODO: I should write some notes on how exactly the dispatching happens here, and also add some examples of variants (the current `test.f` only has records).
+I think the rules are probably pretty obvious, but the code is nontrivial to skim.